Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

-Consider a randomized algorithm $A$ which works with $S_n =\{z_1,\ldots,z_n\} \sim D^n$ and creates a distribution over the hypothesis space $\cW$.
+We consider a randomized algorithm $A$ which works with $S_n =\{z_1,\ldots,z_n\} \sim D^n$ and creates a distribution over the hypothesis space $\cW$.
 For convenience, we will denote the distribution as $A(S_n)$.
 The focus of our analysis is to bound the generalization error of $A$ defined as:

-We will assume $A$ is permutation invariant, i.e., the ordering of samples in $S_n$ do not modify $A(S_n)$, an assumption satisfied by most learning algorithms.
-We will focus on developing bounds for the expectation $\E_{S_n}[L_D(A(S_n)) - L_S(A(S_n))]$, and discuss high-probability bounds in the Appendix.
+We will assume $A$ is permutation invariant, i.e., the ordering of samples in $S_n$ does not modify $A(S_n)$, an assumption satisfied by most learning algorithms.
 All technical proofs for results in this section are in Appendix~\ref{sec:app_exp_stability}.